A University-born start-up has developed a world-first device that helps severely paralysed patients operate digital devices with their minds.

 “These trials pave the way toward a first FDA approval for a brain-computer interface implantable, a critical step to realising the therapeutic potential of this emerging industry,” says University of Melbourne Associate Professor Thomas Oxley, Neurointerventionist and CEO of Synchron.

 Established to translate the technology into a commercial product, Synchron is now a leader in the field of implantable brain-computer interfaces (BCI).
-In the past month Synchron has won the BCI Award for 2021 and the Society of Vascular and Interventional Neurology (SVIN) Innovation Award, as well as been named among TIME’s Best Inventions of 2021 and Fast Company’s Next Big Things in Tech.
+Synchron has won the BCI Award for 2021 and the Society of Vascular and Interventional Neurology (SVIN) Innovation Award, as well as been named among TIME’s Best Inventions of 2021 and Fast Company’s Next Big Things in Tech.

 But open-brain surgeries carry many risks, including infection and bleeding.
 In addition to causing immediate, localised trauma to the brain, penetrating electrodes also induce an immune response, which has been reported to cause device failure within six months.